OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SetConstant/SetConstant.md

 The `SetConstant` command sets the values of a time series to a single or monthly constant values.

+An optional flag can also be set to indicate which values have been modified.
+If no numerical single or monthly values are set, the flag can still be set.
+Currently, only a single flag value can be specified (not monthly flags).

 ## Command Editor ##

 The command is available in the following TSTool menu: